Use the steps below and/or watch this video for reference:

-2. Exhale fully through the mouth with a long, relaxing sigh.
+2. Exhale through your mouth slowly and fully with a long, relaxing sigh.

 3. Repeat 3–5 times as needed (but even just 1-3 times can help).